Dan-Burnette/Rails-Model-Visualizer/README.md

 # Rails Model Visualizer
 Visualize a rails project by entering it's github URL.

-For example, here is the output when visualizing one of my other apps:
+For example, here is the output when visualizing one of my other apps, The Scientific Meal Planner:

 ![Image of The Scientific Meal Planner's model relationships](https://raw.githubusercontent.com/Dan-Burnette/Rails-Model-Visualizer/553903522b951a19525091e992b8bc8a64239fc6/example_output.svg)